-Counts at the KsF started on April 12th, 2014 and continued until June 26th, 2014.
-All of the aluminum components were installed then pulled from the river outside this period.
+Counts at the KsF started on April 2nd, 2015 and continued until June 23rd, 2015.
+All of the aluminum components were installed then pulled from the river outside this period allowing free-flow of fish.
 The KsF is located on the Kitwanga River approximately 600m downstream from the outlet of Gitanyow Lake (UTM's 9U 557014E; 6131839N - Figure 1).
 The design of the KsF consists of an aluminum-based weir that passively diverts emigrating smolts and other resident trout species into one of three trap boxes where they can be easily enumerated, sampled and released (Figure 2).